athensresearch/athens/README.md

 # What is Athens

-Athens is an open-source and local-first alternative to [Roam Research](https://roamresearch.com/).
-Athens is the most community-driven, private, and extensible knowledge graph.
+Athens is an open-source knowledge graph for research and notetaking.
+Open-source makes Athens private, extensible, and community-driven.

 # 🚀 [Download the free desktop app](https://github.com/athensresearch/athens/releases) 🚀